django-cms/djangocms-frontend/docs/getting_started.rst

 .. note::

-   Bootstrap 4 and Bootstrap 5 differ, so even a most successful migration will require manual work to fix differences. the migration command is a support to reduce the amount of manual work.
+   Bootstrap 4 and Bootstrap 5 differ, hence even a  successful migration will require manual work to fix differences.
+The migration command is a support to reduce the amount of manual work.
 It will not do everything automatically!

    The more your existing installation uses the attributes field (found in "advanced settings") the more likely it is, that you will have to do some manual adjustment.
-While the migration command does adjust settings in the attributes field but it cannot know the specifics of your project.
+While the migration command does adjust settings in the attributes field it cannot know the specifics of your project.

 .. attention::